 Adoption & Rescue

 Agencies that offer rescued pets for adoption and/or referrals for adoption.
-Many organizations have pictures of available pets on their website.
+Most organizations do not have a facility (unless otherwise noted), instead animals are living in foster care until a forever home can be found.
+Pictures of available pets are usually found on their website, along with a calendar of adoption events.
 An application process is required prior to adoption.
 Most animals are spayed/neutered, vaccinated and microchipped.
-Many organizations also provide rescue services, including owner surrenders (also see Pet Assistance), and volunteer opportunities, such as pet foster homes and adoption events.
-Also see: the Rescue Issue for additional resources, the Calendar for adoption events and Shelters.
+Many organizations also provide rescue services, including owner surrenders (also see Pet Assistance), and volunteer opportunities, such as pet foster homes and events.

 See Cats for kitten and cat rescues.

 Coastal German Shepherd Rescue is a non-profit 501(c)3 public charity dedicated to finding loving homes for abandoned German Shepherds in Southern California.